Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Experiments

-\paragraph{Virtual Label Construction} Figure~\ref{fig:prompt} shows an example of the ranking top ten components of the constructed virtual label before denoising and after denoising.
-The virtual labels shown in Figure~\ref{fig:prompt} are generated by Algorithm~\ref{alg:prompts} proposed in Sec.~\ref{sec:prompts}.
-The red words in Figure~\ref{fig:prompt} (a) are irrelevant to the relation `religion\_of'.
+\paragraph{Virtual Label Construction} Figure~\ref{fig:prompt} shows an example of ranking the top ten components of the constructed virtual label before denoising and after denoising.
+The virtual labels shown in Figure~\ref{fig:prompt} are generated by Algorithm~\ref{alg:prompts}.
+The red words are irrelevant to the relation `religion\_of'.
 After we refine the virtual label sets using the distance metric, these irrelevant words are filtered out in our virtual label sets, removing the noise in the knowledge graph.